ARIZONA EXPUNGEMENT

 Below, we list the situations in which a set aside is not available:

-- Crimes which require you to register as a sex offender
+• Crimes which require you to register as a sex offender

-- Offenses involving sexual motivation
+• Offenses involving sexual motivation

-- Crimes in which the victim/s are under 15 years old
+• Crimes in which the victim/s are under 15 years old

-- Certain driving offenses
+• Certain driving offenses

-- Offenses involving serious bodily injury
+• Offenses involving serious physical injury

-- Driving offenses while possessing a canceled or suspended license
+• Driving offenses while possessing a canceled or suspended license

-How to Get a Misdemeanor Expunged in Arizona?
+How to Get a Misdemeanor Expunged in Arizona

 To petition your court for a set aside, you must meet and complete all the terms and conditions of your sentence.
 This includes jail time, parole, probation, and fines.
 From felonies to misdemeanors, you can petition to set aside these offenses.
 However, with a conviction of two or more felonies or a prison sentence, you must wait two years before petitioning for the set aside.
-In order to jumpstart the set aside process, we recommend two things.
-First, get an attorney.
-The process can be complicated, and having an experienced criminal lawyer on your side helps immensely.
-Second, visit the Arizona courts help website.
-This useful tool includes a form finder, court finder, and even self-help resources.

-Does a Misdemeanor Stay on Your Record?
+Does a Misdemeanor Stay on Your Record in Arizona?

 Technically, yes.
 Set aside orders have notable limitations, and we always recommend understanding what they cannot do.